emedware/omni18n/README.md

 - A string
 - An flat named list in the shape `key1: value1, key2: value2` where only `,` and `:` are used for the syntax.

 > The `:` character triggers the list parsing.
-In order to used a ":" in a string, it has to be doubled "::"
+In order to used a ":" in a string, it has to be doubled "::" - The coma is escaped the same way: ",,"

 The parameters (given in the code) can be accessed as such:
 First, the last parameter is the one used for naming.
 If a named parameter is accessed, the last (or only) parameter should be an object with named properties